rudifa/30AutoLayoutBestPractices/README.md

 My 4 views have horizontal constraints missing - I could have started there, it should be easy, as I want each of them to take the full width of the SafeArea.

+Easy?
+I have the choice of defining for each of these: center and width, leading edge and width, leading and trailing edges.
+I prefer center and width.